big-data-and-economics/big-data-class-materials/README.md

     - The **base repository** is the upstream repo and the base is the main branch
     - The **head repository** is your forked repo and the compare is the the branch named `<pull-request-branch-name>`
 11. *Optional*: Destroy the pull-request-branch once it has served its purpose with `git branch -d <pull-request-branch-name>`

+## Setup

+This organization is used to run the ECON/DCS 368 course at Bates College, commonly known as Data Science for Economists or Big Data and Economics.
+This readme documents how to interact with this organization as a student in the course or instructor looking to mimic it.

+### Students

+Students should await an initial invitation via a Github Classrooms Assignment for Problem Set 0.
+This will allow you to enroll as a member of the organization.

+#### End of course

+About a month after the course is over, students will be moved from Members to Outside Collaborators.
+This will allow any students to maintain access to private course materials while losing access to (and deleting) any of their problem set repositories that are hosted within the organization.
+Students will keep local versions of their solutions on their machines and can create new repositories accordingly.

+### Professors

+Use an organization like this to invite students to use Github Classroom.
+I am continuously improving how I leverage GH Classroom, which is itself under constant development.
+I largely use GH Classroom to automate organization enrollment and access to repositories (much faster than adding each name multiple times and managing repository access one-by-one.)

+After creating your organization:

+1. Create a classroom with GH classroom within said organization.
+Add your students one-by-one (just once!) or link to your institution's learning management software.
+2. Create an initial problem set assignment through GH classroom that you want to send out to students.
+Send the link to students so they enroll. **Optional**: Make it a group assignment to create a group that all students are in, which can be used to give access to repositories during the course.
+3. **Optional**: Make problem set repositories within the organization and ask students to fork their own repositories instead of using the GH Classroom links -- that way the students host the forks on their own repositories.
+4. Once students have submitted all work and the class is over, you have two options: (1) archive the classroom and convert them to Outside Collaborators to maintain their access to materials or (2) delete the classroom entirely.
+Either way they will keep local clones of repositories, but this changes their access to forked repositories/class materials after the course concludes.

 ## License